-Property and equipment is recorded at cost and consists of furniture, computers, other office equipment, internal use software, and leasehold improvements.
-The Company depreciates the cost of furniture, computers, other office equipment, and internal use software on a straight-line basis over their estimated useful lives (three to five years for computer software, five years for office equipment, seven years for furniture and fixtures).
+Property and equipment is recorded at cost and consists of furniture, computers, other office equipment, and leasehold improvements.
+The Company depreciates the cost of furniture, computers, and other office equipment on a straight-line basis over their estimated useful lives (five years for office equipment, seven years for furniture and fixtures).
 Leasehold improvements are depreciated over the lesser of their useful lives or the term of the lease.
-Depreciation expense for property and equipment for the years ended December 31, 2016, 2015 and 2014 was approximately \$8.7 million, \$7.3 million, and \$6.2 million, respectively, and was included in "Depreciation and amortization" in the Consolidated Statements of Income.
+Depreciation expense for property and equipment for the years ended December 31, 2017, 2016 and 2015 was approximately \$7.7 million, \$7.5 million, and \$6.4 million, respectively, and was included in "Depreciation and amortization" in the Consolidated Statements of Income.